 Kent County Council respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 Who we are

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information.
+When we do so we are regulated under the United Kingdom General Data Protection Regulation (‘UK GDPR’) and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.
 This information is used in order for us to provide you with business alerts about scams, cybercrime and issues that could impact your business, as well as information about training opportunities, changes in legislation, events, funding opportunities, advice and support.
 Our Data Protection Officer is Benjamin Watts.

 Personal information we collect and use

 In order for us to provide you with alert and warning messages, along with our regular newsletter, we collect the following personal information when you provide it to us: